LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 * A VOP definition contains the elements that make up a particular type of VOP.
 * A VOP definition MUST include the elements defined in the VOP Elements section of this specification.
 * A VOP definition SHOULD follow the template defined in the VOP Definition Template section of this specification.
-* If use of the VOP framework is deemed appropriate, a VOP definition MUST be included in the RPIP in which the process is described.
+* If the use of the VOP framework is appropriate, a VOP definition MUST be included in the RPIP in which the process is described.

 #### VOP Elements
 * Code - A short, unique, human-readable string identifier that can be used to identify instances of this VOP.
 Should take the rough form of VOP-SUBJECT-ACTION
-* Name - A longer identifier in plain english.
+* Name - A longer identifier in plain English.
 * Description - A description of this VOP.
 * Purpose - Why does this VOP definition exist?
 * Responsible Party - What party is responsible for ensuring this VOP takes place when it is triggered?